chenxiuqi/tippy/README.md

-# Project 1 - *Name of App Here*
+# Project 1 - Tip Tap

 **Name of your app** is a tip calculator application for iOS.

 Submitted by: Xiu Chen

-Time spent: 1 hour spent in total
+Time spent: 2 hour spent in total

 ## User Stories